 Don’t sweat the small stuff

-Are people saying you can’t run that marathon?
+- Are people saying that you can’t travel the world?

 Prove them wrong.

 Don’t let others prevent you from achieving your goals.
 That negativity will only result in decreased motivation and fulfillment.